HariSekhon/Hammerspoon/README.md

 ## Automation Code

+### Auto-Reload Hammerspoon Upon Any Code Changes

+Handled by the self-watcher in `auto-reload.lua`.

 ### Auto-Switch to Multi-Output to Shazam from TV/Movies while listening on AirPods or Headphones

 Automatically switches from AirPods / Headphones connection to Multi-Output Audio Device and Blackhole input